whitfin/filterables/README.md

 drivers for SQLModel.
 Each is tested fully in the CI/CD pipeline in the GitHub repository.

-MSSQL is support for top level fields, but nested JSON comparisons **will** cause errors for mismatched types.
+MSSQL is support for top-level fields, but nested JSON comparisons **will** cause errors for mismatched types.
 Unless you can guarantee the types match, you should avoid using nested fields with MSSQL.
 This dialect is still in CI/CD, but marked as fallible due to these types of failures.